mathjax/MathJax-docs/tex.rst

-is the name of the control sequence (without the backslash) that you are defining, and `value` is either the replacement string for the macro (when there are no arguments) or an array consisting of the replacement string followed by the number of arguments for the macro.
+is the name of the control sequence (without the backslash) that you are defining, and `value` is either the replacement string for the macro (when there are no arguments) or an array consisting of the replacement string followed by the number of arguments for the macro and, optionally, default values for optional arguments.

 Note that the replacement string is given as a JavaScript string literal, and the backslash has special meaning in JavaScript strings.